 There’s nothing like taking a rod of metal and forming it into a unique piece of art!
 Boys will create basic iron crafts in the forge, learning additional techniques with more advanced projects as they progress.
 Unique to Camp Arrowhead, campers will have the opportunity to contribute to the scholarship program by having their wares sold at the Renaissance Fair in Maryland.

-Based on the plan developed by Chief Red Dawn (A Lakota Sioux) in 1954 for Camp Sequoyah, boys involved in Indian Lore will learn and appreciate the different histories and cultures of Native American groups.
-They will learn different crafts and many skills that translate to other camp activities.
-At the end of a session, campers will be given the option to take part in a Grand Council program where they will showcase their crafts and perform traditional native dancing.
-Campers will learn how to throw tomahawks, set up a genuine tipi, make traditional fry bread, and even practice their accuracy with Cherokee blow guns!
+Based on the program developed by Chief Red Dawn in 1954 for Camp Sequoyah, boys will learn and appreciate the different histories and cultures of Native American groups.
+Campers will learn how to throw tomahawks, set up a tipi, make traditional fry bread, and more.
+At the end of a session, they can showcase their new skills in a Grand Council program.

 Down on the homestead, campers get their hands dirty cultivating the garden.
 Some of these plants contribute to our meals in the dining hall!
 Boys will also have the opportunity to care for our animals, including goats, ducks, and chickens.
 Homesteading really shows us how self-reliance and community go hand in hand.